Nightwish: 2019–2023: Further lineup changes and Human. :II: Nature.

-2023–present: Yesterwynde and touring hiatus
+2023–2026: Yesterwynde and touring hiatus

 In April 2021, Holopainen had said in an interview that he started sketching drafts for the next Nightwish album.
 He stated in May 2021 that he had been working on new material for "the past month or two" while he was busy with his side projects Auri and the reunited Darkwoods My Betrothed in which he became a full-time member.
 He confirmed that the band booked a studio for the next album, which would happen in the summer of 2023 for three months at the Röskö campsite.
 On 2 March 2022, it was confirmed that Holopainen was in the studio, writing demos for the next Nightwish album, which were finished in June 2022.

-Jansen, who was at the time working on her debut solo album, Paragon, stated on 10 June 2022 that the sound of the upcoming new album would be heavier, but would retain the band's sound, while she also kept the concept for the album a secret.
+Jansen, who was at the time working on her debut solo album, Paragon, stated on 10 June 2022 that the sound of the new album would be heavier, but would retain the band's sound, while she also kept the concept for the album a secret.
 Holopainen confirmed in an interview before the band's performance at Knotfest in Turku, Finland on 12 August 2022, that the band had listened to the demos.
 Holopainen later confirmed that the next album would be both a follow-up to Human. :II: Nature. and the third and final part of a trilogy which started with Endless Forms Most Beautiful, as well as stating that the album would come out around early 2024.
-The band confirmed that recording had begun for their upcoming tenth studio album following the completion of the demos.
+The band began recording for their tenth studio album in August 2023 following the completion of the demos.
 After the recording was finished, mixing and mastering for the album began in January 2024, and was completed at the end of February.
 The band renewed a multi-album deal with Nuclear Blast in March 2024.

 The name of the tenth studio album, Yesterwynde, was announced on 30 April 2024, and the album was released on 20 September 2024.
 Prior to the album's release, three singles were released in support of the album: "Perfume of the Timeless", "The Day of...", and "An Ocean of Strange Islands".

 There was no touring cycle in support of the album, as the band had issued a statement on 6 April 2023 that they would be going on a hiatus from touring for two to three years following the album's release.
 Donockley stated the reason behind the touring hiatus in a September 2024 interview, citing personal reasons and the dangers of burning out.
 In the same interview, he did not rule out the band performing some shows in 2027 for the band's 30th anniversary.
 During the touring hiatus, Holopainen and Donockley's side project Auri toured for the first time in Finland in August 2025, later expanding out to touring throughout Europe in September and October.
+Jansen confirmed on 11 May 2025 that she began working on her second solo album during the band's touring hiatus.